platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 bibliography: Lemmen2024_modelingpractise.bib
 SPDX-FileCopyrightText: 2024 Helmholtz-Zentrum hereon GmbH
 SPDX-License-Identifier: CC-BY-4.0
-abstract: "In environmental or socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems."
+abstract: "In Socio-Environmental Systems sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
+Along the modeling chain, Good Modeling Practices (GMP) have been evolving that ensure -- amongst others -- that models are transparent and replicable.
+Whenever such models are represented in software, GMP meet good software practises, such as a tractable software development workflow, good code, collaborative development and governance, attribution of copyrights and acknowledgement of intellectual property, continuous integration and deployment, and archiving.
+Too often in existing SES model software, these practices have been regarded as an add-on to be considered at a later stage only; in fact, many modelers have shied away from publishing their model as open source out of fear that having to add good software practise is too demanding.
+We here argue for making a habit of following a list of simple practices early on in the implementation modeling chain.
+We contextualize cherry-picked and hands-on practices for the support the goals of GMP, and we demonstrate their application in the example context of the Viable North Sea fisheries SES model."
 acknowledgements: "This research is funded by the program Changing Coasts of the Helmholtz-Gemeinschaft der Forschungszentren and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by BMBF."
 conflictsofinterests: "The authors declare that no conflict of interest has arisen from this work."
 abbreviations: